Underrated Eyeshadow Palettes (with swatches)

 elf Nude Rose Eyeshadow Palette

 I think you can probably tell from the swatches that the second half of the palette is just more flattering on my skin in terms of color choice.
 I do like the colors and functionality of the bottom row of swatches.
 There is nothing super metallic in this palette, but shade 6 has the most pigment and shine to it.
 Shade 7 is what I used to transition and blend out the edges of other shades.
-Shade 8 does work as a lid shade, but it doesn’t draw as much light to the center of the eye for my skin tone, but it performs nicely.
-When I wanted depth I used shade 9 rather than 10.
-That is just a personal preference, deep purples make my slightly hooded eyes look very hooded.
-Shade 10 does have specks of larger mica particles in it, but since I didn’t use it much I can’t say how annoying that might be.
+Shade 8 does work as a lid shade, but it doesn’t draw as much light to the center of the eye for my skin tone.
+It performs nicely, though.
+When I wanted depth, I used shade 9 rather than 10.
+That is just a personal preference; deep purples make my slightly hooded eyes appear even more hooded.
+Shade 10 does have specks of larger mica particles in it, but since I didn’t use it much, I can’t say how annoying that might be.

-I think they are easy to use and buildable eyeshadows and I enjoyed the looks I’ve done.
-I do wish I could use more of the palette and this is why I shy away from buying palettes in general.
+I think they are easy to use and buildable eyeshadows, and I enjoyed the looks I’ve done.
+I do wish I could use more of the palett,e and this is why I shy away from buying palettes in general.
 I prefer a single shade (even if it costs more per shade) than to have to look at a palette full of shades I don’t like or can’t use.
 I find that now that I’ve tested the shades, I really only want to use shade 6 on the lid and shade 7 to blend the edges.
-And using shade 7 is purely for the want to use more of the palette, I’d much prefer to use a different shade for that or nothing at all from a color choice perspective.
+Using shade 7 is purely for the sake of using more of the palette; I’d much prefer to use a different shade for that, or nothing at all from a color choice perspective.

-Despite some of the issues I’ve had, I still think this is underrated because I think the issues I experienced have more to do with my skin tone and my preferences than the overall formula.
-I think that if you like cooler toned eyeshadows, have tan to lighter skin tone and you like the e.l.f. formula then you’d likely enjoy this.
-I would worry that those lighter shades are also going to cancel a lot of the palette out for darker skin unless you typically use a light eyeshadow base.
-I did find shades 2, 3, and 5 to perform worse than the others, so that is something to keep in mind.
-They are workable, they just take more effort than the other shades.
+Despite some of the issues I’ve had, I still think this is underrated because I think the problems I experienced have more to do with my skin tone and my preferences than the overall formula.
+If you enjoy cooler-toned eyeshadows, have a tan to a lighter skin tone, and you like the e.l.f. formula, then you’ll likely enjoy this.
+I would worry that those lighter shades might also cancel out a lot of the palette for darker skin, unless you typically use a light eyeshadow base.
+I did find that shades 2, 3, and 5 performed worse than the others, so that is something to keep in mind.
+They are workable, but they just take more effort than the other shades.
 But I can recognize that at this price point, most people are willing to work with a formula.
 I really think that even the shades that I found to be sheer would have an entirely different appearance on a lighter skin tone.
-Some people don’t mind a sheer formula and someone who is paler than me could more easily work with them since the color would be more forgiving on them.
+Some people don’t mind a sheer formula, and someone who is paler than me could more easily work with them since the color would be more forgiving on them.

 This palette was not underrated when it was first released.
-However, I think it is underrated in today’s beauty landscape of countless palettes on the market that contain shades that are too light for darker skin tones.
+However, I think it is underrated in today’s beauty landscape, where countless palettes on the market contain shades that are too light for darker skin tones.
 Sometimes these shades take up half of the palette.
 Just compare the difference to the e.l.f.
-Rose Gold Nude Palette I referenced above.
-Based on that, I would expect this palette to get more attention as a go-to neutral palette for dark skin.
+Rose Gold Nude Palette, which I referenced above.
+Based on that, I would expect this palette to receive more attention as a go-to neutral option for darker skin tones.

 Juvias Place The Warrior Palette Swatches on medium dark skin